apache/ignite/modules/platforms/python/docs/datatypes/parsers.rst

 every data object can be represented as a payload of fixed or variable size, logically divided into one or more fields, prepended by the `type_code` field.

-Most of Ignite data types can be represented by some of the standard Python data type or class.
+Most of GridGain data types can be represented by some of the standard Python data type or class.
 Some of them, however, are conceptually alien, overly complex, or ambiguous to Python dynamic type system.

-The following table summarizes the notion of Apache Ignite data types, as well as their representation and handling in Python.
+The following table summarizes the notion of GridGain data types, as well as their representation and handling in Python.
 For the nice description, as well as gory implementation details, you may follow the link to the parser/constructor class definition.
 Note that parser/constructor